Artisanal Ice-cream equipment for industrial production

 Pasteurization

-it is the heat treatment that allows the destruction of pathogenic bacteria, recommended when producing large quantities of artisanal ice cream.
+It is the heat treatment that allows the destruction of pathogenic bacteria, recommended when producing large quantities of artisanal ice cream.
 It is usually carried out with automated equipment, capable of automatically cooling the mixture as soon as it reaches the maximum temperature, usually 83°- 85° C.

 Maturation